 The income portion of the portfolio is the closest you’ll get to a fixed interest rate on your portfolio.
 I want to stress that even the income portion of a portfolio can change pretty quickly based on many factors.
 Increasing or decreasing interest rates will have the largest effect just as they would on CDs at your bank.

 Additionally, it’s possible that a company will cut its dividend, reducing how much you receive.
 Many retirees choose to invest in stocks known as dividend aristocrats, or invest in funds composed of dividend aristocrats.
 These are companies that have increased their dividends at least once a year for the last 25 years.
 While there is always the possibility that these companies will cut their dividends, there is a lower chance of that because of the long history, and the fact that many of these companies have to be pretty sound to keep raising dividends.

 Appreciation on a Portfolio

-When people think of investing into bonds, they just think that you buy a bond and collect the interest.
+When people think of investing in bonds, they just think that you buy a bond and collect the interest.
 Just like a CD.
-While yes, that is true; most investors don’t realize that you can trade bonds in the secondary market and the value can go up or down.
+While this is true, most investors don’t realize that you can trade bonds in the secondary market and the value can go up or down.

 Many bonds are issued at par (or face value) which is $1,000.
-The value of the bond has a “teeter totter” relationship with the move of interest rates.
-After the bond is issued, if interest rates go up, then the value of that bond will go down.
+The value of the bond has a “teeter totter” relationship with the movement of interest rates.
+After the bond is issued, if interest rates go up, the value of that bond will go down.
 Reverse the interest rate movement, and the value will go up.
-You’re bank Cd’s actually do this, too; you just never see it.
+Your bank CDs actually do this, too; it’s just not as obvious.

-Other factors will be the strength of the issuer.
+Another factor to consider in the value of the bond is the strength of the issuer.
 Remember when Lehman Brothers was on the verge of bankruptcy?
-There bonds went from $1,000 to less than a $100 before they eventually went bankrupt.
+Their bonds went from $1,000 to less than a $100 before they eventually went bankrupt.

 Example: You buy a bond at $950 that will mature in 3 years at $1000.
 Not only do you get the appreciation, but you also get the interest payment, too.